CRUX Asset Management believes that effective stewardship benefits companies, investors and the economy as a whole.

 Institutional investors should have a clear policy on voting and disclosure of voting activity.

 The CRUX Investment team is responsible for all elections and a record of that election is maintained electronically and is available on request.
 The proxy voting process in managed via ProxyEdge, a platform provided by Broadridge.
 The system manages the process of meeting notifications, voting, tracking, mailing, reporting and record maintenance.
-Our default position is to vote with management, but we reserve the right to vote against proposals where appropriate.
 We notify the company in advance if we intend to vote against its proposals.

 Institutional investors should report periodically on their stewardship and voting activities.